 People with extremely high blood ldl cholesterol levels may require an even larger reduction.
 Simply because cholesterol is found in all foods from animal sources, care must be taken to consume no more than six ounces of lean meat, fish and poultry per day.
 It is also best to use fat-free and low-fat dairy products.
 High-quality proteins from vegetable sources such as beans are superb substitutes for animal sources of protein.

 - cholesterol explained in tamil

-- ldl cholesterol
+- ldl cholesterol in tamil

 - Tamil blood sample